 - Results in safer communities that are less reliant on external financial assistance.

-This comprehensive guide interprets federal statutes, regulations and best practice about mitigation strategies.
+Access resources to help interpret federal statutes, regulations and best practices about mitigation strategies.

 Available Grants - FEMA Administered